The Art of Muzzleloader Shooting

 The classical solution to this problem is the patched round ball.* A ball to be used with a patch needs to have a diameter which is slightly (!) smaller than the bore diameter of the barrel.
 The optimum ball size for a gun is usually specified by the manufacturer.
 If no information is available, it has to be found by experiment.
 For example, if you have a .44 caliber gun, get a series of round balls with finely staged diameters, e. g., .430", .435", .440", .445", and .450" (commercially available sizes) and find the biggest ball within this series which rolls down the tilted barrel bore without getting stuck (make sure to choose balls without deformations).
 This is the size we are going to use tentatively.

-The patch is a round or square-shaped piece of tear-resistant, tightly woven cotton
+The next thing we need is a patch, a round or square-shaped piece of tear-resistant,

-ball and forms a barrier between the surfaces of ball and barrel bore.
-The patch
+half of the ball and forms a barrier between the surfaces of ball and barrel bore.
+The

 leading (no lead-to-steel contact), it works as a gas seal (although an imperfect one)